SPANISH LANGUAGE CENTER

 Credits: 2 (J-term) / 3 (January, February, Summer 1 and Summer 2)

-This course is intended for students interested in health sciences.
-It combines theoretical and practical components to develop oral, written, and intercultural competences through communicative activities contextualised within the Chilean health sector.
-Visits to medical centres in Valparaíso and Viña del Mar are incorporated into the course.
+Designed for students interested in health sciences, this theoretical and practical course develops oral, written and intercultural competencies through communicative activities related to the health field in Chile.
+It includes visits to medical centers in Valparaíso and Viña del Mar.

 Level: B2